Robots.txt + meta tag

 The robots meta tag and the robots.txt file are 2 different and independent mechanisms to pass information to search engine robots.
-They specifically allow you to specify which parts of your website should be indexed by search engines and which ones not.
-Both are very powerful, bur for this reason, also should be used with care, since small mistakes can have serious consequences!
+They specifically allow you to specify which parts of your website should be indexed by search engines and which ones should not.
+Both are very powerful, but also, they should be used with care, since small mistakes can have serious consequences!

-Both solutions do not replace the other, both have their specific purpose.
+Both solutions do not replace one other, both have their specific purpose.
+Do not use them at the same time!
 I will discuss both solutions in depth.

-The configuration of the robots.txt file takes place outside the Joomla administrator, you simply open and edit the actual file.
+The configuration of the robots.txt file takes place outside of the Joomla administrator area, you simply have to open and edit the actual file.
 The robots.txt file is a file that basically contains information about which part of the site should be made publicly available.
-It is there especially for the search engines bots that crawl the websites to determine which page should be made part of the index.
+It is there, especially for the search engine bots that crawl the websites to determine which page should be made part of the index.
 By default, engines are allowed to crawl everything, so if parts of the site need to be blocked, you need to specify them specifically.

 Note that blocking URLs in robots.txt does not prevent Google from indexing the page.
 It will simply stop checking the page.
-Just check this result for the Raven tools SEO software, which is actually high up in the rankings:
+Just check this result for the Raven tools SEO software, which is actually high up in the rankings, where the URL got blocked in robots.txt, while it is still being indexed:

-So if you want to be absolutely sure not to be indexed, you should normally use the robots meta tag, see lower this page.
-However, in a recent blogpost by Deepcrawl it was mentioned that you can use a Noindex setting.
-It is not a generally advised solution though, usage is experimental.
-Currently I am testing whether this actually works indeed
+So if you want to be absolutely sure not to be indexed, you should use the robots meta tag, see lower this page.

-Back to the robots.txt file: Joomla ships with a standard robots.txt file which should work fine for most sites, except for one quite important issue: It blocks the /images folder.
-This prevents the images for your site from being indexed, which of course you should not want.
-Therefore, either comment out this line, or remove it completely:
+Back to the robots.txt file: Joomla ships with a standard robots.txt file which should work fine for most sites, except for older sites: In older Joomla versions, it blocked the /images, /media and /templates folders.
+This prevents the images or CSS for your site from being indexed, which of course you should not want.
+Therefore, should you still see this in your robots.txt file, remove it completely:

 You can also check whether your robots.txt file works well using the Blocked URL's section of your Google Webmaster Tools.